Create an Experience Builder app

 The Business Analyst pane appears with the Content tab active.
 There are several options available to customize the infographic widget.
 First, you'll set the location to Louisville, Kentucky, where the nonprofit organization that you work for is located.

-2. In the Business Analyst pane, click the current location of Chicago, Illinois.
+2. In the Business Analyst pane, under Location settings, click the current location of Chicago, Illinois.

-3. In the Set a location pane, delete Chicago, Illinois.
+3. In the Set a location pane, for Chicago, Illinois, click the Clear search button.

 4. For Enter location or boundary, type Louisville.
 From the results, choose Louisville, KY, USA.